AlfredoHernandez/AlfredoHernandez/README.md

 Love working in team and share knowledge.
 I’m curious by nature.
 Love learning new things or tools everyday and always improve.

-- 🔭 I’m currently working at Globant MX
+- 🔭 I’m currently working at Ualá
 - 👯 I’m looking to collaborate on iOS Applications
 - 📫 How to reach me: contact@alfredohdz.io